THE UNIVERSITY AT-A-GLANCE

 - 90 percent of undergraduate students on the Adrian campus receive some form of financial aid.

-- Colleges of Study include: College of Arts and Sciences, Graduate College and College for Professional Studies.
+- Colleges of Study include: College of Arts and Sciences, College for Professional Studies and Graduate College

 Siena Heights supports a wide range of student clubs and organizations, including a Greek system.